Which apostrophe errors are most common?

 – Provide examples to help guide the reader

-While Lesson 1 covered the basics, and Lessons 2 and 3 provided rules for demonstrating omission and possession respectively, this fourth and final lesson about apostrophes (’) next focuses on informing students about how to avoid some of the most common errors when using this punctuation mark.
-By learning, understanding and remembering these four lessons and applying this information to their writing, editing and proofreading, students should hopefully submit more successful academic assignments each time.
+While Chapter 1 covered the basics, and Chapters 2 and 3 provided rules for demonstrating omission and possession respectively, this fourth and final chapter about apostrophes (’) next focuses on informing students about how to avoid some of the most common errors when using this punctuation mark.
+By learning, understanding and remembering these four chapters and applying this information to their writing, editing and proofreading, students should hopefully submit more successful academic assignments each time.

 Mistake 1: Pluralising with Apostrophes